kdlrose/kdlrose/README.md

 # 👩🏻‍💻

-hobbyist learning in public! my first website was a Neopets Petpage about *High School Musical*
+hobbyist, my first website was a Neopets Petpage about *High School Musical*

 ## stack
 - 🍦 **front-end development** with `CSS` + `Sass`, `HTML`